Medically reviewed by Katelyn Hagerty, FNP

 It’s normal to go through feelings of sadness and hopelessness every now and then.
 However, when these feelings persist or you feel like giving up on life, it’s important to reach out to a licensed mental health provider for expert help.

 You can do this by talking to your primary care provider about a mental health referral, meeting with a mental health provider in your area, or from your home by using our online mental health services.

 It’s especially important to reach out for help if you’ve also started to experience other signs of depression, such as fatigue, slow speech or movement, difficulty sleeping, a lack of interest in activities or suicidal thoughts.

-Talking to a mental health professional can help you to learn more about the many options that are available to improve your moods and thoughts, including therapy and medication.
+Talking to a mental health professional can help you to learn more about the many options that are available to improve your moods and thoughts, including online therapy and medication.

 When you’re feeling hopeless, it’s easy to assume that your negative thoughts and feelings will last forever.